isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v15i.py.png" height="95%" width="95%"/></div>

 ???
 We've been going on for a while.
 This is how the code looks like now (minus blank spaces).
-So there was a price to pay to get faster runtimes after all.
-Apart from obvious development time... now the code is more brittle, harder to maintain, had more dependencies, etc.
+So there was a **price to pay** to get faster runtimes after all.
+Apart from obvious **development time**... now the code is more brittle, **harder to maintain**, has more dependencies, etc.

 ---
 <embed style="margin-left:-2rem" src="plots/plot_eta14.html" width="110%" height="100%"></embed>